 Intent User Types

 Intent user types, or intent actors as they are known in the area of declarative policy, represent the users that define and issue the intent request.
 Depending on the Intent Solutions, there are specific intent actors.
-Examples of intent actors are customers, network operators, service operators, enterprise, cloud, and underlay network administrators, or application developers.
+Examples of intent actors are customers, network operators, service operators, enterprise administrators,test- cloud administrators, and underlay network administrators, or application developers.

 Customers and end-users do not necessarily know the functional and operational details of the network that they are using.
 Furthermore, they lack skills to understand such details; in fact, such knowledge is typically not relevant to their job.
 In addition, the network may not expose these details to its users.
 This class of actor focuses on the applications that they run, and uses services offered by the network.
 Hence, they want to specify policies that provide consistent behaviour according to their business needs.
 They do not have to worry about how the intents are deployed onto the underlying network, and especially, whether the intents need to be translated to different forms to enable network elements to understand them.